-Ohio State’s Enterprise Security group developed the Information Risk Management Program (IRMP), commonly referred to as the "Security Framework," to manage information security risk to Ohio State’s information systems and assets.
+Ohio State’s Digital Security and Trust group developed the Information Risk Management Program (IRMP), commonly referred to as the "Security Framework," to manage information security risk to Ohio State’s information systems and assets.
 The IRMP has produced a series of information security and risk management documents to assist organizations in understanding the program and in implementing strategies to manage information risk.
 To learn more click on one of the areas below.

 - Information Risk Management Framework (IRMF)